Learning Interest Communities

 Four Main LIC Opportunities

-The four main LICs are offered in The Quad area (Franklin, Hampden, Berkshire) and Windham Hall and are based around the following areas of common interest:
+The four main LICs are offered in The Quad area (Franklin, Hampden, Berkshire) as well as Commonwealth Hall, and are based around the following areas of common interest:

 STEM (SCIENCE, TECHNOLOGY, ENGINEERING, MATH)